ExpressLRS/Docs/docs/software/stlink-fix.md

 ## Overview

 PlatformIO has an older version of STLink.
-It is unable to communicate with the STM32L MCUs on some RX's.
+It is unable to communicate with the STM32L MCUs on some RXs.

-### Affected RX's
+### Affected Receivers

 - (DIY) PP

-Swapping out PIO's STLink folder contents with the current STLink will allow using the configurator with these RX's.
+Swapping out PIO's STLink folder contents with the current STLink will allow using the configurator with these RXs.

 **Go to your STLink folder**